m-altieri/DNS-GT/README.md

 mv </path/to/>DNS-GT/data/blacklists <DATA_PATH>
 ```

-Then. merge blacklists in a single file, for each category and quality:
+Then, merge blacklists in a single file, for each category and quality:

 ```
 cd </path/to/>DNS-GT/src/scripts
 python3 merge_blacklists.py <DATA_PATH>
 ```

-This script will browse the `blacklists` folder and merge the blacklists for each category and quality in a single filed called `blacklist.txt`, save in the respective directory.
+This script will browse the `blacklists` folder and merge the blacklists for each category and quality in a single filed called `blacklist.txt`, saved in the respective directory.

 - Create labels for domains in the dictionary: